nottoBD/pki-seccam/README.md

 **Run this script how often you need, as long as PKI setup has not been reset in-between.**

-bBoots the stack using hard-TLS authentication: it re-builds all images with a specific Buildx, boots the empty containers after removing any orphaned services, and sets them up with secrets defined in `./.env`.
+Boots the stack using hard-TLS authentication: it re-builds all images with a specific Buildx, boots the empty containers after removing any orphaned services, and sets them up with secrets defined in `./.env`.
 After the stack is booted, it verifies the security chain end-to-end: it prints out the root CA subject/issuer, verifies the server full-chain under step-ca, performs a live HTTPS handshake against backend:8888 using the root CA to prove certificate sanity and cipher strength (TLS1.3, AES-256-GCM, ECDSA 1P-256), and exercises Mailpit’s REST endpoint over HTTPS as well as its SMTP STARTTLS enforcement.
 All the checks occur locally, with curl fixed to step-root.pem, so any downgrade or MITM makes the script abort.

 ```bash
 ./cmd/2-total_run.sh